Retail payment system

 About the retail payment system

 Card payments are the most common payment method in New Zealand and comprise of debit (including EFTPOS) and credit card payment products.
-Unlike the cash payments, the card payment system is complex web of technical infrastructure, arrangements and standards involving a number of intermediaries.
-As a result, the cost of accepting card payments has become a significant overhead for merchants.
+The card payment system is a complex web of technical infrastructure, arrangements and standards involving a number of intermediaries.

-- ensure that New Zealand’s existing the system is operating in the interests of New Zealand consumers and businesses
+- ensuring that New Zealand’s retail payment system is operating in the interests of New Zealand consumers and businesses

-- facilitate new ways of making payments, and allow consumers to securely share their banking data with trusted third-parties, including through the Payments New Zealand-led API Centre. (such initiatives are commonly referred to as ‘open banking’).
+- facilitating new ways of making payments, and allowing consumers to securely share their banking data with trusted third parties (commonly referred to as ‘open banking’).

-Read more about the development of a consumer data right to support open banking initiatives in New Zealand:
+Read more about the Government’s work to enable and accelerate open banking in New Zealand:

 Retail Payment System Act 2022